qemacs/qemacs/README.md

 -------

 QEmacs was started in 2000.
-The initial version was developped by Fabrice Bellard and Charlie Gordon, who since then, it has been maintaining and extending it.
+The initial version was developped by Fabrice Bellard and Charlie Gordon, who since then, has been maintaining and extending it.